EventStore/EventStore/docs/server/security/user-authorization.md

 Refer to the [configuration guide](../configuration/README.md) for configuration mechanisms other than YAML.

 ::: warning
-If the policy type configured in `Authorization:DefaultPolicyType` is not present at startup, EventStoreDB will not start.
+If the policy type configured in `Authorization:DefaultPolicyType` is not present at startup, KurrentDB will not start.
 :::

 #### Fallback stream access policy

-If none of the events in the `$authorization-policy-settings` stream are valid, or if the stream policy plugin could not be started (for example, due to it being unlicensed), EventStoreDB will fall back to restricted access.
+If none of the events in the `$authorization-policy-settings` stream are valid, or if the stream policy plugin could not be started (for example, due to it being unlicensed), KurrentDB will fall back to restricted access.

-This locks down all stream access to admins only to prevent EventStoreDB from falling back to a more permissive policy such as ACLs.
+This locks down all stream access to admins only to prevent KurrentDB from falling back to a more permissive policy such as ACLs.

 To recover from this, either fix the issue preventing the plugin from loading, or set the stream access policy type to a different policy such as ACL: